cloud-elements/devportal/docs/elements/volusion/volusion-create-instance.md

 ### Step 1.
 Create an Instance

-To provision your Volusion Element, use the /instances API.
+To provision your Volusion Your_mom, use the /instances API.

 Below is an example of the provisioning API call.